Ubuntu Geek

 As you look around, you can change other configurations “under the hood” in the same way.
 It’s said that ubuntu-tweak also lets you do many configurations easily, including enable this “show advanced file permission” feature in Nautilus, but I have not try it.

-One Response to “Enable the Advanced File Permissions Dialog in Nautilus — The GUI Way”
+1 Comment to “Enable the Advanced File Permissions Dialog in Nautilus — The GUI Way”

-1. The GUI Way Says:
+1. The GUI Way says:

 Right-Click Applications menu and select Edit Menus